 What To Know About Renting a Car in Iceland:

 Renting a car in Iceland is very similar to the process in most EEA countries, United States, or Canada.
+You'll even find familiar companies here such as hertz Iceland, so you can continue earning reward points.
 However, while most insurance companies providing European Breakdown Cover don't include Iceland, virtually any car hire service will.
 Other important things to know before renting a car in Iceland include ...

 1) If you are from an EEA country, United States, or Canada your drivers license is valid for use in Iceland.
 However, visitors from other countries must obtain an International Driving License to drive in Iceland, unless their license includes a unique license number, license holder's photograph, a valid (not expired) registration date, printed using Latin characters.